An improved formula for Wigner function and spin polarization in a decoupling relativistic fluid at local thermodynamic equilibrium: Local thermodynamic equilibrium

-In the hydrodynamic limit, with a clear separation between the microscopic scale, associated to the correlation lengths of the operators, and the scale over which the $\beta$ field significantly varies, the first term in the exponent of \eqref{lteop} dominates over the second which is expected to provide a correction.
+In the hydrodynamic limit, with a clear separation between the microscopic scale, associated to the correlation lengths of the operators, and the scale over which the $\beta$ and $\zeta$ field significantly varies, the first two terms in the exponent of \eqref{lteop} dominates over the last term which is expected to provide a correction.
 We can then use linear response theory to obtain a good approximation of the mean value of the operator $\widehat{O}(x)$ at LTE:

-where $O_{\rm GE}(x)$ is the global equilibrium mean value calculated with a four-temperature equal to $\beta(x)$ and $\Delta O_{\rm LE}(x)$ is the leading correction in the linear response theory, that is:
+where $O_{\rm GE}(x)$ is the global equilibrium mean value calculated with a four-temperature equal to $\beta(x)$ and a reduced chemical potential equal to $\zeta(x)$: